TixiaoShan/LIO-SAM/README.md

 }
 ```

+## TODO

+  - [ ] Support Ouster lidar
+  - [ ] Share Ouster lidar dataset
+  - [ ] Update readme for using GPS

 ## Acknowledgement

-LIO-SAM is based on LOAM (J. Zhang and S. Singh.
+  - LIO-SAM is based on LOAM (J. Zhang and S. Singh.
 LOAM: Lidar Odometry and Mapping in Real-time).